 Useful An A Level/IB Higher Level language, GCSE Latin and/or Greek

 Students with a very wide range of subjects at A Level/IB Higher Level (or equivalent) are admitted.
 Subjects that offer a grounding in the skills required for the course, such as languages, essay-based subjects, history, history of art and literary criticism, are particularly useful.

 Check College websites for College-specific requirements.
 See also Entrance requirements and our Subject Matters leaflet for additional advice about general requirements for entry, qualifications and offers.

-The table below sets out the ways in which each College assesses applicants for this subject.
+All applicants have one or two interviews at their chosen/allocated College and a further interview at a second College.
+Those applying for the four-year course also have a language or language aptitude-based interview in the Faculty.
+The table below sets out the ways in which each chosen/allocated College assesses applicants for this subject.
 For more information about these methods of assessment and why we use them, see the main Admissions tests and written work page.

 |College||Assessment of applicant for this subject|